 New York State labor laws require minors to present working papers proving eligibility to work and specify limitations on work hours during school months and over breaks.
 Futures and Options ensures that students have working papers and the necessary documentation to work in the United States.

-Please see these links for information about permitted working hours for minors under the age of 18 and general child labor laws:
+Please see the New York State Labor Department for information about permitted working hours for minors under the age of 18 and general child labor laws.

-If you have any further questions, please contact Joanna Munoz, Strategic Partnership Manager, at firstname.lastname@example.org or 212-601-0002.
+If you have any further questions, please contact Business Engagement Manager Taylor Heideman or call 212-601-0002.